swarali-desai/data-512-course-project/README.md

 The code for predictive model can be found within `src/estimate_wildfire_smoke_impacts.ipynb`

 As the fire data is seasonal time series I have decided to implement a ARIMA model which takes the smoke estimate we have built and predicts till 2025.
+In this analysis, I utilized an ARIMA (AutoRegressive Integrated Moving Average) model to forecast wildfire smoke impacts, incorporating wildfire data as external variables within a time-series forecasting framework.
+This approach combines the strengths of time series analysis and regression, allowing the model to capture both temporal patterns in smoke estimates and the influence of wildfires on air quality.

 ## Data Visualizations